oswaldoc1991/Personal_Expense_Tracker/README.md

 # Personal Expense Tracker
-This will create a Password Generator in python
+This will create a xpense Tracker in python